xor-bits/zig-kernel/README.md

 # hiillos

-hiillos is the [hyperion](https://github.com/hyperion-os/hyperion) kernel rewritten as a microkernel in pure Zig
+hiillos is an operating system with its own microkernel all written in pure Zig

 </div>